Spoiler-Free Review: ‘The Fate of the Furious’ is a Fun Ride

 The Fate of the Furious is the eighth instalment in the Fast & Furious franchise.
-Yes, a movie that started off as feature-length commercial for cars and racing has eight films.
+Yes, a movie that started off as a feature-length commercial for cars and racing has eight films.
 These films are exciting thrills, with great characters, fun adventures, simple life lessons, and are well-produced and directed.
 The stories are not incredibly intelligent, and when one puts thought into it, many flaws emerge.
 However, with each new, instalment the stories have become sharper and sometimes unpredictable.

 This franchise succeeds for many reasons, one of them being diversity.
 This is one of the best examples of casting people of colour, and having them be people.
 This series has shown that having a racially diverse cast does not need to rely on stereotypes or even address their racial identities.
-They just exist, and if you find yourself asking why are these films so successful, and why are they successful overseas, the answer is a simple: REPRESENTATION MATTERS.
+They just exist, and if you find yourself asking why are these films so successful, and why are they successful overseas, the answer is simple: REPRESENTATION MATTERS.
 This franchise truly does make you feel like you are a part of the family.
 The other thing that makes these films so successful is effort.
 I will delve into that one further later on.

-The Fate of the Furious, directed by F. Gary Gray, written by Chris Morgan, starring Vin Diesel, Dwayne Johnson, Michelle Rodriguez, Jason Statham, Tyrese Gibson, Ludacris, Charlize Theron and more.
+The Fate of the Furious, is directed by F. Gary Gray, written by Chris Morgan, starring Vin Diesel, Dwayne Johnson, Michelle Rodriguez, Jason Statham, Tyrese Gibson, Ludacris, Charlize Theron and more.
 This film follows Dom (Diesel) who has suddenly turned against his crew and is now working with cyber terrorist Cipher (Theron).
 The film starts with Dom and Letty’s honeymoon in Cuba where we get an homage to the old Fast & Furious films with a dispute being settled with a race.
 The race is unnecessary, the dispute is cheesy, the ladies are sexy, and the race is a thrill.
 These are all staples of a Fast and Furious film, and this sequence is a reminder that these films have come a long way.
 Gray gives the audience what they normally expect, he makes it fun, and quickly moves on to the story.

 Cipher tracks down Dom in Cuba and somehow gets him to turn on his family.
 She is an over the top villain who loves to monologue about fate and choice.
 She lacks a sufficient backstory, her motivations are unclear, she ultimately belongs to a Mission Impossible type film.
 How Cipher and Dom get entangled is very fitting with the two main themes of the film: family and fate.
 Morgan is able to carefully craft a story about whether we are in control of our fates or if we are predetermined to be in a particular situation and surrounded by certain individuals.
 Those ideas are big, maybe too big for this film, but he manages to make it fit with this franchise.
-Without giving away spoilers, Morgan has showcases the idea of fate by having Cipher be the common denominator for majority of the crew.
+Without giving away spoilers, Morgan showcases the idea of fate by having Cipher be the common denominator for majority of the crew.
 The execution may have been a bit more efficient and perhaps elaborated on, but anyone who has seen all of the films will understand how our heroes got to this point in their lives.

 As for the main point of the film, how did Cipher get Dom to turn against his family?
 Well that is revealed in a genuinely surprising way.
 As the pieces fall into place, one can surmise what’s to come, but the story plays out as a genuine thriller.
 There are a few good twists and some shocking moments.
 I previously mentioned that effort plays a role in this franchises success.
 On all fronts (from the directing, acting, cinematography, and writing), you see the effort being put into this film.
 Morgan puts effort into creating a cohesive thread between all the films.
 Story wise, The Fate of the Furious makes sense.
 The Cipher storyline makes sense, there are certainly flaws, but you must admire the effort put into making it work.
 And it does!
 There is clearly effort being put into making a compelling story in between the action set pieces.
 When it comes to physics the film might lose the intellectual audience, and some things make no sense at all and begs a lot of questions.